Europe flood death toll tops 160, costly rebuilding ahead

-BERLIN (AP) — Rescue workers labored to clear up damage laid bare by receding water Saturday as the death toll from disastrous flooding in Western Europe rose above 160 and thoughts turned to the lengthy job of rebuilding communities devastated in minutes.
+BERLIN (AP) — Rescue workers labored to deal with damage laid bare by receding water Saturday as the death toll from disastrous flooding in Western Europe rose above 160 and thoughts turned to the lengthy job of rebuilding communities devastated in minutes.

 The death toll in western Germany's Rhineland-Palatinate state, home to the badly hit Ahrweiler county, rose to 98.
 Another 43 people were confirmed dead in neighboring North Rhine-Westphalia state.
-Belgium’s national crisis center put the country's confirmed death toll at 24 and said it expects the number to rise.
+Belgium’s national crisis center said the country's confirmed death toll rose to 27.

-Days of heavy rain turned normally minor rivers and streets into raging torrents this week and caused the disastrous flooding that swept away cars, destroyed homes and trapped residents.
+Days of heavy rain turned normally minor rivers and streets into raging torrents this week and caused the disastrous flooding that swept away cars, engulfed homes and trapped residents.

 “A lot of people have lost everything they spent their lives building up — their possessions, their home, the roof over their heads,” German President Frank-Walter Steinmeier said after meeting rescue workers and others in the town of Erftstadt.